-ENG The project aims at creating a museum space that enhances both the Piscina Mirabilis (the container) and contemporary art (the content) through a series of actions that examine and integrate the program of the competition and the characteristics of the Roman ruins in question, divided into two main areas, terrace and cistern.
-The new roof, a feature of the project, identifies the intervention and fits into the surrounding context providing a new view of the horizon.
-The design of the latter recalls the shape of the old roof, using the same light diffusion system as that of the cistern.
-The new conformation of the panoramic terrace activates a process of stratification, establishing a dialogue with the primary layer of the Piscina Mirabilis, accentuating the evocative force of the openings on the old roof and permitting visitors to perceive the underground space.
-In addition to accommodating the functions required by the program, the terrace becomes an open, welcoming public space able to culturally stimulate the citizens.
-The cistern becomes the museum itself through an exhibition pathway hosting a permanent collection and temporary exposition spaces.
-It is a contrast of shadow and light and ruins and design, all amplified and mirrored in the water.
-The connection between terrace and cistern is identified through a golden graft, creating a physical and metaphorical bridge between the contemporary and the ancient, facilities and museum.
+The project aims to create a museum space that enhances both the Piscina Mirabilis (the container) and contemporary art (the content) through a series of interventions that consider the competition program and the characteristics of the Roman ruin, divided into two main areas: the terrace and the cistern.
+The new roof, a defining element of the project, identifies the intervention and integrates into the surrounding context, offering a new view of the horizon.
+Its design recalls the shape of the old roof, using the same light diffusion system as the cistern.
+The new configuration of the panoramic terrace activates a process of layering, establishing a dialogue with the “primary layer” of the Piscina Mirabilis, enhancing the evocative power of the openings on the old roof and making the underground space perceptible.
+In addition to accommodating the functions required by the program, the terrace becomes a welcoming public space capable of culturally stimulating the citizens.
+The cistern itself becomes the museum through an exhibition route that houses a permanent collection and spaces for temporary exhibitions.
+It is a contrast of shadow, light, ruins, and design, all amplified and reflected in the water.
+The connection between the terrace and the cistern is marked by a golden insertion, creating both a physical and metaphorical bridge between the contemporary and ancient structures and museum.

 CREDITS